ICYMI: last week our team headed to Paris to participate at the EthCC conference and connect with the global Ethereum community.

 In total, three Optimists gave talks at EthCC:

 • Norswap on leveling up optimistic rollups through Cannon.

-• Joshua Gutow on Optimism: Bedrock, the protocol’s next major upgrade.
+• Joshua Gutow on OP Mainnet: Bedrock, the protocol’s next major upgrade.

 • Karl Floersch with a one year retrospective of retroactive public goods.